 Program principles emphasize the need to enhance men’s motivation, promote child-centered fathering, address men’s ability to engage in respectful, non-abusive co-parenting with children’s mothers, recognize that children’s experience of trauma will impact the rate of possible change, and work collaboratively with other service providers to ensure that children benefit (and are not unintentionally harmed) as a result of father’s participation in intervention.

 A typical group usually runs for 2 hours, one night a week, for 17 weeks.
 There are usually between 10 and 15 men registered in each group.
-Groups may only be led by accredited Caring Dads facilitators. here.
+Groups may only be led by accredited Caring Dads facilitators.

 Intake & Sesions 1-3 (Father Group)

 To develop sufficient trust and motivation to engage men in the process of examining their fathering.

 Motivational interviewing to engaging men in examining their fathering, for example: Fathers consider their unique experiences as sons and fathers (e.g., historic, cultural differences) to develop discrepancy between their current and desired relationships with their children and families.
 Men are introduced to the idea that their experience of their father included their father’s treatment of their mother Initial goals for intervention are set between fathers and group facilitators and homework assignments begin.

 To increase men’s awareness and application of child-centred fathering.